strenkml/signal-cli-rest-api/README.md

 # Dockerized Signal Messenger REST API

+> **This is a fork of [ghcr.io/strenkml/signal-cli-rest-api](https://github.com/ghcr.io/strenkml/signal-cli-rest-api) with the following additions:**
+> - **PostgreSQL message storage** — received messages are optionally persisted to a PostgreSQL database and can be queried via `GET /v1/messages/{number}`.
+Enable by setting the `DATABASE_URL` environment variable.
+> - **GitHub Container Registry** — Docker images are published to `ghcr.io/strenkml/signal-cli-rest-api` instead of Docker Hub.

+---

 This project creates a small dockerized REST API around [signal-cli](https://github.com/AsamK/signal-cli).

 At the moment, the following functionality is exposed via REST: